South Korea 4 Day Itinerary (Seoul and the DMZ)

 War Memorial of Korea – Statue of Brothers

-You enter via the second floor, straight into a Memorial Hall for the victims of war.
+You enter the museum building via the second floor, straight into a Memorial Hall for the victims of war.
 A star lined corridor leads you to a room with a reflecting pool.

 War Memorial of Korea - Memorial Hall